 - Modify your announcement based on where you are sending it.
 Your announcement to get a land-grant institution in the rural South shouldn’t be the exact same that you send into an elite institution in metropolitan California.
 Look up the demographics of this institution to which you are applying and mention those demographics in your statement.
 For example, if the college you are applying to is a Hispanic-serving institution, you should be aware of that.

 Diversity statements are a relatively new addition to the work application packet.
 Thus, search committees are still creating evaluation tools for such statements, and many campuses lack clear guidelines.
+Share the diversity statement upon editing it in any online free document editors such as sodapdf and more.
+Editing diversity statements online would be easy with a free pdf editor for sure.

 Nevertheless, you can use this novelty to Your Benefit by writing a leading statement that emphasizes your record of contributions to diversity and equity as well as your dedication to future attempts.